juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 **Instructions**

-- Which data set should you use to choose between these three models, `validation` or `testing`?
+- Which data set should you use to choose between these three models, `sisters_validate` or `sisters_test`?
 Use that option to create a data frame for comparing the models.

 <codeblock id="04_12">